 Pricing is where the Metabo HPT MultiVolt Circular Saw moves away from what we’re used to seeing.
-As a bare tool, it’s going to run $359 and you’ll get to choose either an AC adapter or battery starter kit to go along with it – so it’s really a kit price.
-Either power option will be another $150 (or $99 for just the battery) if you want to add it so you have both.
+As a bare tool, it’s going to run $179.
+You can pick up a battery/charger starter kit or AC adapter for $169, making the kit price $348.
 The best bang for your buck is to simply add the power source you want as you add Metabo HPT cordless tools.
 You also get a lifetime warranty on the tool.

 Here’s how the competition stacks up:

 - DeWalt DCS578: $199 (bare), $299 (kit with 9.0 Ah battery)

 - Metabo HPT C3607DAQ4: $348 (with battery/charger or AC adapter)